lowest21/lowest21.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: You're up and running!
-title: My first try at this and it's working a bit!
+My first try at this and it's working a bit!
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).